MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/xamarin.md

 ---
-title: Build your Xamarin app | VSTS or Team Foundation Server
+title: Build your Xamarin app | Azure Pipelines or Team Foundation Server
-description: Learn how you can define a CI process that builds your Xamarin solution on Team Foundation Server (TFS) and Visual VSTS. ms.prod: devops ms.technology: devops-cicd ms.assetid: 933A828E-CBB7-44C2-BAC0-1E1E9D78BFA0
+description: Learn how you can define a CI process that builds your Xamarin solution on Team Foundation Server (TFS) and Visual Azure Pipelines. ms.prod: devops ms.technology: devops-cicd ms.assetid: 933A828E-CBB7-44C2-BAC0-1E1E9D78BFA0